-Engaging in positive Behaviors & Supporting a Safe Environment
+Engaging in Positive Behaviors & Supporting a Safe Enviroment

-Along with the individual classroom behavioral plans, and our character traits (Student of the Month), the PAWS Plan will encourage our students to engage in positive behaviors and a safe school environment.
-A parent/guardian, can use these expectations too.
+At Winfield Elementary we strive to play fairly, act kindly, work hard, and show respect.
+Along with individual classroom behavioral plans, a social- emotional curriculum (Second Step), our student advocate program (Wildcat Wednesday), and our character traits recognition program (Student of the Month), our PAWS program encourages students to engage in positive behaviors and maintain a safe school environment.